You got to be brave. If you feel something, you’ve really got to risk it.

 - Structure free play time for your child.

 Modern society has a tendency to structure kids time with endless clubs and activities, but being ‘bored’ and having free time to play leaves time for kids to explore, encouraging imaginative thought and problem solving skills (sciencey bit here).
+You might also want to try one of of these 15 educational (and fun!) toys.

 - See your child as a miracle to guide, not control.